atbcb/ICTTestingBaseline/docs/08ColorMeaning.md

 ### Test Instructions
 1. Check that the reference contains additional information that allows the item to be located and identified without any knowledge of its shape, size, or relative position.
 For instance,
     * To see your changes, select the round button labeled "Go".
-    * The links on the right under the heading 'Resources' provide further information.
+    * The links on the right, with the heading "Resources", provide further information.
-    * Select the lower right (Cancel) button to close this session.
+    * Select the lower-right [Cancel] button to close this session.
-2. Check that visual cues are provided along with the use of sound.
+2. Check that any auditory cues also provide programmatically determinable visual and/or textual cues.
 For instance,
     * At the sound of the beep and the appearance of the timer, begin the quiz.

 ### Test Results